HeroHarmony/Choppy-Audio-Detector/docs/playground-reference.md

 - Analyze local WAV files with configurable `window/step/warm-up`.
 - Run optional second-pass analysis using production timing.
 - Preview audio before/after analysis.
-- Create compact report files in `Reports/`.
+- Create full diagnostic report files in `Reports/`.
 - Capture live audio to WAV and save a baseline sidecar for later analysis.

+Playground should be treated as the main detector-analysis harness.
+Its job is not just to say whether a file is `TP` or `FN`; its job is to explain whether production logic would actually escalate to a useful alert, and why.

 ## Controls